 Pricing is a critical aspect of consulting services.
 I’ve developed a pricing strategy that focuses on the value delivered rather than the time spent.
 This approach has consistently increased my per-engagement revenue while improving client satisfaction.

-My experience shows that the most successful expertise monetization models create a virtuous cycle between product and services—where consulting insights drive product improvements and product usage generates consulting opportunities.
+My experience shows that the most successful expertise monetization models create a virtuous cycle between product and services.
+Consulting insights drive product improvements.
+Product usage also generates consulting opportunities.

 Content Creator Monetization: From Audience to Income